HOW ALL STARTED

 Soon after she picked up some terribly ill dogs and cats off the streets.
 It didn't take long to become clear that this project would need to be extended beyond the time she had intended to stay but that she wouldn't be able to cover expenses for the animals' welfare.
 She founded 'Help 4 Bali's Street Dogs' which later became streetpaws.ch.
 The foundation is registered in Switzerland and donations are tax deductible.

-Eliane started off solo for over 6 years but as the project grew and she couldn't manage by herself anymore she hired two part-time employés.
+Eliane started off solo for the first couple of years but as the project grew and she couldn't manage by herself anymore she hired employés.
+Currently streetpaws.ch employs 4 part-time staff members.

 Our activities and projects: